Socialist Party of Moldova

 The Socialist Party of Moldova (Partidul Socialist din Moldova) is a socialist political party in Moldova.
 It came second in the 1994 parliamentary election in alliance with the Unity Movement for Equality in Rights, the successor of the Pan-Soviet anti-independence movement in Moldova and supported by the then-unregistered Party of Communists of the Republic of Moldova.

-In 1997 a faction split from the party and founded the Party of Socialists of the Republic of Moldova (PSRM), which would later become a major party in Moldovan politics.
+In 1997, a faction split from the party and founded the Party of Socialists of the Republic of Moldova (PSRM), which would later become a major party in Moldovan politics.

-At the 2005 parliamentary election on March 6, the party formed the Electoral Bloc Motherland together with PSRM, but won no seats.
-It hasn't participated to any other election since then.
+At the 2005 parliamentary election on 6 March, the party formed the Electoral Bloc Motherland together with PSRM, but won no seats.